Detroit free press/talmer bank Marathon Participants: 7,000

 Want to run with a group?
 Hope to finish within a certain time?
 Trying to qualify for Boston?

-All Marathon divisions are international events crossing U.S. and Canadian borders twice.
+The Marathon division is an international event crossing U.S. and Canadian borders twice.
 It is a privilege and an honor to use the Ambassador Bridge and the Detroit-Windsor Tunnel.
 Do not drop articles of clothing, water bottles, tissue or paper cups as you run across these prestigious landmarks.

 It is imperative that you accurately complete all information on the registration form, including middle name, date of birth, citizenship, and green card information (if applicable).
 All registrations are submitted to the Department of Homeland Security for pre-approval.
 For further requirements and restrictions click here.

 Prizing below is for Full Marathon Runners.
 All individual cash prizes are based on “clock time” (not chip time).
 We invite walkers to participate in this event, however no prizes will be awarded specifically for walkers.